 vii.
 DFSV complies with any other relevant requirement under the Use and Disclosure Principle.

 At or before the time of collection of personal information, DFSV will take reasonable steps to inform an individual of the organisations or types of organisations that personal information is usually disclosed to.

 3. Data Quality: DFSV will take all reasonable steps to ensure that personal information collected is accurate, complete and up-to-date.

 4. Data Security: DFSV will take all reasonable steps to protect the information it holds from misuse, loss or from unauthorised access, modification or disclosure.
 DFSV will take reasonable steps to ensure that personal information (of individual clients and DFSV personnel) is kept physically secure and only able to be accessed by authorised employees.
 This includes information kept on computer databases or that, which is transmitted electronically.
 Information that is no longer needed will be destroyed, archived or de-identified, as applicable.

 5. Openness: DFSV will make this policy, about its management of personal information, available to any interested persons upon request.
 DFSV will, on request, provide details, generally, about the type of personal information it holds, for what purpose it is held, and how it collects, holds, uses and discloses information.

-6. Access and Correction: An individual may request in writing access to his or her personal information held by DFSV by contacting DFSV’s Privacy Officer (Company Secretary) at:
+6. Access and Correction: An individual may request in writing access to his or her personal information held by DFSV by contacting DFSV’s Privacy Officer (Manager, Governance) at: